Allowances, benefits in kind and provisions

 Specific exemptions

 Specific exemptions are applicable to a number of allowances, benefits in kind and provisions.
 These are exemptions at employee level for specific costs incurred by your employee.
 These specific exemptions include, for example, allowances, benefits in kind and provisions for extraterritorial costs, transport, meals, overnight stays, courses, congresses, studies and training courses.
 These exemptions are usually governed by maximum amounts.
-Specific exemptions are not debited from your discretionary scope.
+Specific exemptions are not debited from your discretionary margin.

 If allowances, benefits in kind and provisions exceed the maximum amounts, then the excess constitutes taxed wages for your employee.
 However, you can also opt to indicate this as final levy wages.
-When you do not include (part of) the excess in your employee's wages then the excess is debited from your discretionary scope.
+When you do not include (part of) the excess in your employee's wages then the excess is debited from your discretionary margin.

-Zero valuations
+Nil valuations